Samuel Merritt: Later years

 In May 1868, Merritt was appointed as a regent by Governor Haight to the founding Board of Regents of the then-nascent University of California.
 He served as a regent until June 1874.
 Merritt resigned from the board after a two-month investigation by the California State Assembly's public building committee which held him responsible for the young university's very first corruption scandal.
 The committee concluded that Merritt had profited financially from selling an inferior building to the university at an exorbitant cost, at $24,000 over its reasonable value.
 Even though the Board of Regents had enacted a resolution against self-dealing in the construction of campus buildings in June 1872, Merritt in his capacity as chair of the regents' building committee had awarded the contract for the construction of the original College of Letters building (North Hall) at the Berkeley campus to his preferred contractor, Power and Ough—who then obtained most of the needed lumber and cement from a lumber company in Oakland owned by Merritt.

 1888: Samuel Merritt (top, standing) aboard his yacht Casco with Robert Louis Stevenson (right, standing) and his party, probably taken June 1888 before Stevenson and his party sailed to the South Sea.

 With the sea in his blood, Dr. Merritt launched in 1878 his 72-ton keel schooner yacht, Casco, built under his supervision after a model of his own and named for the Casco Bay of his boyhood.
 It was the largest pleasure craft on the Pacific.
 In 1880 Merritt undertook a four month voyage in Casco to the South Seas, visiting the Hawaiian islands and Tahiti.
-His yacht was commanded by Captain Colcord and his party included a photographer, J. W. Taber, a journalist, T. T. Dargie of the Oakland Tribune, and four lady guests.
+His yacht was commanded by Captain Colcord and his party included a photographer, I. W. Taber; a journalist, T. T. Dargie of the Oakland Tribune; and four lady guests.
 Two years later, he launched onto his Lake the first sharpie on the Pacific coast.
 Robert Louis Stevenson, who chartered Merritt's Casco ($750/month plus expenses) from Summer 1888 to Spring 1889, was delighted with the sailing qualities of the schooner yacht in the South Seas.